 Clearing – Frequently Asked Questions

-Fortunately, we’ve compiled a list of answers to key questions about Results Day, UCAS Clearing and Adjustment.
-If you don't find an answer to your question here, go to Ask and our team of experts will be on hand to help.
+We’ve compiled a list of answers to key questions about Results Day, UCAS Clearing and Adjustment.
+If you don't find an answer to your question here, go to Ask where our team of experts are on hand to help.

 Q. How should I prepare for Results Day?

 A. Whatever your expectations regarding your exam results, you should have a contingency plan in place.